rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 Aesthetics evaluation
 -----------------------

-The second module that is included in Mobius Vision is a model to evaluate the aesthetics of an image.
+The second module that is included in |mobvis_image| is a model to evaluate the aesthetics of an image.

-Customizable mini-model
+Customized Training
 ------------------------

-One powerful tool that comes with the SDK is a customizable and reusable mini-model.
+One powerful tool that comes with the SDK is the customized training, which allows to train a custom and reusable mini-model.
-It is built on top of our object recognition and aesthetics base models - so it can use their knowledge to understand properties of new objects or styles.
+It is built on top of our object recognition and aesthetics base models - so it can leverage their knowledge to understand properties of new objects or styles.

 Optional mobile models porting
 --------------------------------